RobinVA-UIT/robinva-uit.github.io/_posts/CTF_tournament/NNS_CTF_2026/Reverse Engineering/2026-09-08-FlagPointerRegister.md

 ### Solution 2

-Place a break point at 0x140001020, where `i` counter is added.
+Place a break point at 0x1400010BD, right after `flag-pointer-register` function.
 Choose that line and press F2.
 If the address is marked in red, then it's successful.

 ![14](</assets/img/CTF_tournament/NNS CTF 2026/Flag Pointer Register/14.jpg>)

 Click on the Dump section.
 Then, Ctrl + G, enter 0x140003000 and press OK to jump there.
-The XOR key in that address will gradually changed to the flag when a XOR is performed.
+The XOR key in that address will changed to the flag when `flag-pointer-register` finishes

 ![15](</assets/img/CTF_tournament/NNS CTF 2026/Flag Pointer Register/15.jpg>)